AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 # ⛵ Odyssey LLM Knowledge Integration Benchmark 🏺

 Welcome!

-This repository contains a technical assessment for engineering candidates centered on enhancing a language model’s literary comprehension abilities using a benchmark derived from *The Odyssey* by Homer.
+This repository is part of the BIIE AI Initiative Technical Assessment.
+The challenge is designed to evaluate and improve the literary comprehension skills of an LLM—specifically google/flan-t5-small—on a benchmark built from a chapter of The Odyssey by Homer.

+Your mission isn't just to boost performance—though that's important—but to clearly document your reasoning, approach, and results along the way.
+Transparency, clarity, and communication are just as valued as technical skills.

 ---